 (Click on each photo to view it larger)

-Alternatively, to the lava stone, soap stone is a natural stone, chemically inert, easy to care and fits in a mountainous environment.
+Alternatively, to the lava stone, soapstone is a natural stone, chemically inert, easy to care and fits in a mountainous environment.
 As a soft stone due to the high talc content, it might scratch, but that’s is the beauty of this stone.
 A bathroom is not like a kitchen where a good amount of cutting happens.
-A bathroom is for ablutions, the chance of scratching a soap stone is very slim.
+A bathroom is for ablutions, the chance of scratching soapstone is very slim.
 Just to be safe, simply, oil the surface as a sealer and the stone will outlive you.

-This is the way I conceived this bathroom in the mountains: Distressed wood-look tile planks, distressed wood console, colored lava stone counter top, a stunning Indian red wall, opposite to a travertino wall embellished at random with client’s favorite castle tile insets, oil bronze faucets and wrought iron lighting fixture.
+This is the way I conceived this bathroom in the mountains: Distressed wood-look tile planks, distressed wood console, colored lava stone countertop, a stunning Indian red wall, opposite to a travertine wall embellished at random with client’s favorite castle tile insets, oil bronze faucets, and wrought iron lighting fixture.